Nike Inc. is no stranger to the spotlight.

 “Equality is a core value at Nike.
 Over the past year, we’ve worked really hard to continue building on our culture to ensure that it is inclusive and representative of diverse thoughts, backgrounds, experiences.
 These actions have made us our stronger,” Carreon-John said.
 “While we’ve made progress, we are committed to doing more by continuing to accelerate efforts and expanding representation of women and diversity of all dimensions across our business.”

-In an annual report, dubbed Nike Impact and released last month, the brand this week offered an update on its newly accelerated goal of attracting and developing “an increasingly diverse, engaged and healthy workforce.”
+In an annual report, dubbed Nike Impact and released last month, the brand offered an update on its newly accelerated goal of attracting and developing “an increasingly diverse, engaged and healthy workforce.”
 It said increased VP-level representation of women by 4% to 36% globally and VP-level representation of U.S. underrepresented groups by 3% to 19%.
 The brand also succeeded in reaching global pay equity ratio for men to women, and white to underrepresented groups in the U.S.